ryderbelserion/Shopkeepers/Update-Checklist.md

 * New MerchantRecipe properties:
 	* Update the comparator in MerchantUtils.
-	* Check the MerchentRecipe constructions in MerchantUtils.
+	* Check the MerchantRecipe constructions in MerchantUtils.

 * If there are major differences, consider dropping support for older Minecraft versions.
 	* Remove corresponding modules.